-As noted, we are in an area called by the commentary tradition “ante-purgatory.”
-Bearing in mind the enormous carte blanche that Dante enjoys with respect to the creation of Purgatorio (discussed in the Introduction to Purgatorio 1), we see that Dante has invented the concept of those who must delay their entrance into purgatory proper (see The Undivine Comedy, p.
+As noted, we are in an area called by the commentary tradition “Ante-Purgatory.”
+Bearing in mind the enormous carte blanche that Dante enjoys with respect to the creation of Purgatorio (discussed in the Commento on Purgatorio 1), we see that Dante has invented the concept of those who must delay their entrance into Purgatory proper (see The Undivine Comedy, p.
 34).
 In Purgatorio 3 we encounter a first group of delayed souls: those who were excommunicated by the Church.

 Among the excommunicates, we encounter Manfredi, the son of Emperor Frederic II.
 Manfredi was a great warrior and known as the epitome of chivalric virtues, a Christian version of Saladin (see Inf.
 4.129).
 As a Florentine, and hence a Guelph, Dante was raised midst anti-imperial propaganda, and yet he shows himself receptive to the legend of Manfredi’s princely glamor, describing his wounded beauty thus: